IVF at GENESIS Fertility New York

 On the appropriate day of embryo development, a Genesis physician transfers embryos directly into the uterus using a soft, thin plastic catheter that is passed through the cervix.
 The embryo transfer is a non-surgical procedure performed in our procedure room under ultrasound guidance.

 If additional embryos are produced, they can be cryopreserved (frozen) for later use.
 Cryopreservation of embryos can increase the chance of achieving a pregnancy from a single egg retrieval, while avoiding the risks that may accompany the transfer of too many embryos at one time.
 Embryos that are cryopreserved are carefully thawed at a later date and transferred into the uterus.
 While some embryos may not survive thawing, there is no increased risk of congenital abnormalities when pregnancy does occur.

 New York Fertility Center Locations

-With five fertility centers in the NYC area, GENESIS serves IVF patients from Brooklyn, Staten Island, Long Island (Five Towns), and even Lower Manhattan, New York..
+With multiple fertility centers in the NYC area, GENESIS serves IVF patients from Brooklyn, Staten Island, Long Island (Five Towns), and Lower Manhattan, New York.
 Find the location nearest you.

 Read more about IVF